 3. Sewing can be a way to make your house look good

-Accessories like royal draperies, embroidered throws, scented sachets, fancy bed covers, silk pillowcases, even new chair upholstery, are all things you can sew!
+Accessories like royal draperies, embroidered throws, scented sachets, fancy bed covers, silk pillowcases, and even new chair upholstery, are all things you can sew!
 These are the things that turn a house into a home and are great conversation pieces when guests come over.
 Why not display your personality and creativity around your home?
 And you can even make trendy outfits for your favorite pet.

 4. Sewing can help you reinvent yourself

 After retiring, losing your job, breaking off an important relationship, or other changes in your life it might be good to find some new passions and new goals.
-So why not to start sewing?
+So why not start sewing?
 It can make you happy in different ways.

 Did you notice that we always think that we will be happy someday in the future when we finally reach our goal whatever it is at that time?
 And everybody is forgetting that it is good to feel happy today, it is good to feel happy in the PROCESS of doing something not only at the end of the journey.

 Sewing works exactly this way.
 After all, sewing IS a journey, not a destination.
 You make something small –a kitchen glove, a pillow, a skirt and you like it, your friends like it, your family likes it.
 Will you feel satisfied and happy at this moment?
 Of course, you will, no doubts about it.
 And in the process of making the thing, you could already envision how good it will be looking on you or on your couch.
 This sense of achievement of something new will bring more satisfaction to your life.
 You can’t fail as long as you start and enjoy the ride.